 As discussed, the scope of microbiology is not only restricted to certain specific fields but has applications in other sectors too.
 A pharmacologist is one such profession where microbiologists are in demand.
 Identifying and analyzing the link between living components and substances to formulate new medicinal products is the main task of such professionals.

 With applications in almost every sector, nanotechnology courses encompass the elements of chemistry, biology, physics, pharmacology, microbiology, etc. From identifying and finding solutions to infectious diseases to water and sewage treatment, the scope of Microbiology by working as a Nanotechnologist is immense.

-A marine biologist is the one who studies marine life and identifies the causes disrupting the same.
-With various microorganisms like fungi, bacteria, algae forming an essential part of marine life, these professionals examine the physiological and behavioural process of various marine species and can also work on taxonomy and fossil microbiology.
+A marine biologist studies marine life and identifies the causes disrupting the same.
+With various microorganisms like fungi, bacteria, and algae forming an essential part of marine life, these professionals examine the physiological and behavioural processes of various marine species and can also work on taxonomy and fossil microbiology.

-Working in hospitals, clinics, laboratories, and research institutes, clinical scientists strive to use their knowledge in the field of medicine and biomedical research, that help the growth of living organisms, along with developing various medications and treatments for it.
+Working in hospitals, clinics, laboratories, and research institutes, clinical scientists strive to use their knowledge in the field of medicine and biomedical research, which helps the growth of living organisms, along with developing various medications and treatments for it.
 To know more, explore our exclusive guide on How to Become a Scientist!

 The scope of microbiology is also visible in Forensic Sciences.
-These professionals apply analytical and scientific knowledge and techniques to inspect the evidence from the crime scenes and prepare a legal statement for the court cases.
+These professionals apply analytical and scientific knowledge and techniques to inspect the evidence from the crime scenes and prepare legal statements for court cases.
 They are mostly involved in either laboratory analysis or crime scene investigations.

 Now that you are familiarised with the key career profiles and opportunities you can explore avail the vast scope of Microbiology, here are the major undergraduate, postgraduate and doctorate programmes you can explore in this field.